 As long as your High Deductible Health Plan was opened on or before December 1, you and your employer are eligible to make contributions up to, but not exceeding, the maximum of $3,350 for individual coverage, or $6,650 for family coverage.
 These numbers are valid for 2015.
+For 2016, the numbers are $3,350 and $6,750, respectively.
 If you are age 55 or older, you can also make additional "catch-up" contributions (see below).

 The most you can put into your account for 2015 is $3,350 if you have single coverage and $6,650 for a family.
 These amounts may be increased for inflation in future years.

 No, you can contribute in a lump sum or in any amounts or frequency you wish.
 However, your account trustee/custodian (bank, credit union, insurer, etc.) can impose minimum deposit and balance requirements.

 Contributions to HSAs can be made by you, your employer, or both.
 All contributions are aggregated to determine whether you have contributed the maximum allowed.
 If your employer contributes some of the money, you can make up the difference.